indranil09/VA_LungCancer_INLA/README.md

 * Implementing GLM in INLA with simultaneous missing covariates imputation
 * Plots from the manuscript
 * Comparison with no-imputation models

+The results from this study can be viewed [here](https://github.com/indranil09/VA_LungCancer_INLA/blob/main/VAlungINLA.md).